trishume/sympy-wiki-with-svn/Some-notes-regarding-Permutation-Groups.md

 (\(f^{-1}\)\(g\))(x) = x for all x < i and (\(f^{-1} g\))(i) = j
 but there is no h \(\in\) \(U_{i}\) such that h(i) = j

-Now we just need to specify the algorithm required to generate the transversals.
+Now we just need to specify the algorithm required to generate the all the transversals.

 ### Algorithm 7 ###
 Algorithm for generating the Schreier Sims representation of a group